Farmers Insurance Group

 Farmers Insurance Group (informally Farmers) is an American insurer group of vehicles, homes and small businesses and also provides other insurance and financial services products.
 Farmers Insurance has more than 48,000 exclusive and independent agents and approximately 21,000 employees.
-Farmers is the trade name for three reciprocal insurers, Farmers, Fire, and Truck owned by their respective policyholders.
-The non-claims activities of Farmers are managed by an attorney in fact, Farmers Group Inc, which is a wholly owned subsidiary of Swiss-based Zurich Insurance Group.
+Farmers is the trade name for three reciprocal exchanges, Farmers, Fire, and Truck, each managed by Farmers Group, Inc. as attorney-in-fact on behalf of their respective policyholders.
+Farmers Group, Inc. is a wholly owned subsidiary of Swiss-based Zurich Insurance Group.